GLAD

 MethodDescription

-fit_predict_probaFit the model and return probability distributions on labels for each task.
+fit_predict_probaFits the model to the training data and returns probability distributions of labels for each task.

 Crowd-Kit